VinceZK/Portal/docs/README.md

 ```
 Above service call gets user detail JSON object by user ID.
 It composes a request to ask for certain pieces of the entity information.
-If you check the grammar of “pieceObject”,
-it is not difficult to understand that it asks for the data from relations
+If you check the grammar of “pieceObject”, it is not difficult to understand that it asks for the data from relations
-“r_user”, “r_employee”, “r_email”, “r_address”, “r_personalization”,
-as well as the relationship “rs_user_role”.
+“r_user”, “r_employee”, “r_email”, “r_address”, “r_personalization”, as well as the relationship “rs_user_role”.
-The service call returns the JSON response with the same schema like the JSON model at the begining.
+The service call returns the JSON response with the same schema like the JSON model at the beginning.

 The next thing is to map the returned JSON object(data) to the FromGroup object(userForm).
 Which is quite straight forward.
 Only to be noticed is the array objects like “email”, “address”,